DIY Raised Bed Herb Garden |

 guest April 17, 2012

-Once he had about half of them hauled around to the garage, I took a look at the stacks he had made and suddenly had an idea.
-My ever-patient husband hauled the stones back to the back yard and helped me dig out a rectangle of sod right up against the house.
-We packed down the dirt and began building our raised bed herb garden!
+Once he had about half of them hauled to the garage, I looked at the stacks he had made and suddenly had an idea.
+My ever-patient husband hauled the stones back to the backyard and helped me dig out a rectangle of sod right up against the house.
+We packed down the dirt and began building our raised garden bed!

-This bed has been in constant use for the last four years and we love it so much that we plan to do the same thing in any other houses we live in!
+That bed was in constant use, and we loved it so much that we planned to do the same thing in any other house we lived in — and we did!

 Here’s why: